perseus784/BvS/README.md

 # BvS
 **Dawn of AI**
-An Image classifier to identify whether the given image is Batman or Superman.
+An Image classifier to identify whether the given image is Batman or Superman using a CNN with high accuracy.

 # What are we gonna do:
 * We will build a 3 layered **Community Standard CNN Image classifier** to classify whether the given image is a image of Batman or Superman.